-Schuyler Hospital through its affiliation with Cayuga Medical, the Cayuga Health System, has opened a Wound Center at the hospital.
-With one of the most advanced wound centers in the region the Cayuga Center for Wound Healing offers highly specialized treatments of chronic wounds and non-responsive conditions.
+Cayuga Medical Center, as part of the Cayuga Health System, has opened a Wound Center at Schuyler Hospital.
+With one of the most advanced wound centers in the region, the Cayuga Center for Wound Healing offers highly specialized treatments of chronic wounds and non-responsive conditions.
 Wounds that do not heal in 30 days often have underlying medical conditions that require additional attention.
 The increase in diabetes, vascular disease, and an aging population are placing more demand in communities for wound treatment centers.

-Under the direction of Dr. James Winkler, The Wound Center is seeing patients in the Orthopedics and General Surgery Clinics in the Hospital on Mondays.
-Appointments should be made through the Cayuga Wound Center at (607) 274-4203).
+Under the direction of Dr. James Winkler, The Wound Center is seeing patients in the Specialty Clinic in the Hospital on Mondays.
+Appointments should be made through the Cayuga Wound Center at (607) 274-4203.

 Your role in healing

 You will play an important role in the success of your treatment and healing.
 It will be important for you to follow instructions carefully and watch your progress closely.
-We will show you how you, your family, or your caregiver can care for yourself at home and also how to protect yourself from further injuries.
-Our staff is available to answer questions and give you support as you progress.
+Wound specialists will show you how you, your family, or your caregiver can care for yourself at home and also how to protect yourself from further injuries.
+The Wound Center staff is available to answer questions and give you support as you progress.

-The treatment of wounds is a complex task and each person’s case is unique because patients heal at different rates and time.
-Our Wound Care staff understands this and we are prepared to treat and guide our patients through the process successfully.
-Some of the different types of wounds we help with include the following:
+The treatment of wounds is a complex task and each person’s case is unique because patients heal at different rates and times.
+The Wound Care staff understands this and are prepared to treat and guide patients through the process successfully.
+Some of the different types of wounds the Wound Center helps with include the following:

 - Any wound failing to improve with multiple treatments or therapies